This project can cost anywhere from $450 to $16,000, so take a look at what could affect this price and get a quote from a pro.

 Black water is the most notorious category for repair and cleanup.
 It costs around $7 to $7.50 per square foot to remove black water from the home, but this price doesn’t include repairing and replacing infected items.

 Unfortunately, prices escalate further once a pro removes the water from the home.
-Anything the water touches—including upholstered furniture, beds, carpeting, clothing, and any porous building materials—absorbs contaminants since black water has come into contact with sewage.
+Anything the water touches—including upholstered furniture, beds, carpeting, clothing, and any porous building materials—absorbs contaminants, since black water has come into contact with sewage.
 In many cases, replacement is cheaper than restoration.

-Also, this category poses some serious health risks due to the level of bacteria found in black water.
+Also, this category poses serious health risks due to the level of bacteria found in black water.
 This type of damage often requires a qualified mold remediation crew.

 There are several common causes of black water flooding: